stnolting/neorv32/README.md

 ### Status

+:information_source: This project is under active development.
+Best care is taken to keep the project stable while working on new features.
+The whole processors is checked before updates are pushed to the repository and even more tests are made before publishing new releases.
+New features that are *work-in-progress* - like new CPU extension - are disabled by default (and should not be enabled for normal usage).
+Like any other disabled features, these work-in-progress components will not be synthesized at all when disabled and **do not** increase area and power requirements and **do not** impact overall timing and performance

 The processor is [synthesizable](#FPGA-Implementation-Results) (tested on *real hardware* using Intel Quartus Prime, Xilinx Vivado and Lattice Radiant) and can successfully execute all the [provided example programs](https://github.com/stnolting/neorv32/tree/master/sw/example) including the [CoreMark benchmark](#CoreMark-Benchmark) and the custom